Delicious Cheesy Crust Ham Pie (A Leftover Ham Recipe)

 Really, if you think pot pie is for a different generation, think again – you can make it taste amazing with this flaky cheese crust and any kind of vegetables you want.
 I love it with carrots, asparagus, kale, spinach – really anything you like!

-Side Dish Ideas - it's pretty much a one-dish dinner, but it's nice to amp up the veggies with a salad:
+This is pretty much a one-dish dinner, but it’s nice to amp up the veggies with a salad like one of these:

 Cheesy Crust Ham Pie on fork